1989 Tiananmen Square protests

 Tiananmen and the 1989 crackdown remains an official taboo topic in China.
 There is no official death toll.
 Attempts to discuss, commemorate and demand justice for what happened have been forcefully curbed, with no public discussion allowed.
 Since 1989 many people have been imprisoned for commemorating events or questioning the official line.

-Only last year a court in Changshu in eastern China found Gu Yimin guilty of inciting state subversion after he tried to post images of the post-Tiananmen crackdown online and applied to stage a protest on the 24th anniversary.
+Only recently a court in Changshu in eastern China found Gu Yimin guilty of inciting state subversion after he tried to post images of the post-Tiananmen crackdown online and applied to stage a protest on the 24th anniversary.